JasonCheungDev/UnofficialAnilistPlexServer/README.md

 Automatically download your AniList watch list and serve on a Plex Media Server!

+Please note this has some extreme jank and I would not recommend hosting this publically for a large number of users.

 ## Features
 - Automatically pull AniList user's watch list (or whatever lists you specify)
 - Automatic qBittorrent torrenting of animes with nyaa